ecodynlab/GALUP/Modules 2/module2.md

 - Please submit your exercises [here](https://github.com/SERVIR-WA/GALUP/issues/new?assignees=Achidago&labels=Exercise+W4M2&template=w4m2-exercise-submission.md&title=Workshop+4xercise+2+%5Breplace+with+your+name%5D)

 ### 4.2 Land cover change across regions and time
+If land cover maps are avaibale for multiple years, an important activity for management agencies involves assessing proportional changes in land cover across multiple years, and across potentially disparate adminstrative boundaries.
+Generally handled via 'zonal statistics' functions in GIS platforms, this is a time-and labor-intensive task.
+This exercise leverages the functionality of GEE to automate the tas using landcover data that is increasingly being made available on the GEE data catalog.
+The GEE script has been adapted from Spatial Thoughts Platform [link](https://spatialthoughts.com/2020/06/19/calculating-area-gee/) by Ujaval Gandhi.<br>
 Copy the script [here](https://github.com/ecodynlab/GALUP/wiki/Scripts#07_multiyear_landcover_change) and paste into GEE.
-The GEE script has been adapted from Spatial Thoughts Platform [link](https://spatialthoughts.com/2020/06/19/calculating-area-gee/) by Ujaval Gandhi.
 This exercise involves XXX distinct steps:

 1. Selecting an area of interest:
    - Draw a rectangle on the map GUI where a flooding event occurred in the past.
 For the purpose of this exercise we looked up floods in Ghana in the news and selected an area around Tamale, extending to Nabengu [Source](https://citinewsroom.com/2021/08/parts-of-tamale-sagnerigu-flooded-after-3-hour-downpour/).
 The flood occurred in July-August 2021.
 See variable REG_GH.